 Discover diverse health science careers

-Many prospective students know they’re interested in healthcare careers, but it can be difficult to figure out job opportunities if nursing, medicine and other clinical disciplines aren’t your thing.
-This is where Deakin’s Bachelor of Health Sciences comes in.
-The health science course equips students to work in hundreds – yes, hundreds – of roles in community, population and organisational health.
+If you're interested in a healthcare career but are struggling to identify job opportunities outside of nursing, medicine and other clinical fields – Deakin’s Bachelor of Health Sciences could be the perfect fit for you.
+This health science course equips students to work in hundreds – yes, hundreds – of roles in community, population and organisational health.

 ‘The course has a unique structure that combines two to three complementary study specialisations – or major pathways – within a robust structure of core health science units that develop students’ knowledge and skills in research, policy and professional practice.’